Don’t Be Fooled by the Dr. Scholl’s Foot Machine – Buyer Beware

 Come See the Foot and Ankle Center for True Custom Orthotics

 The Foot and Ankle Center of Washington is the premier center for foot orthotic therapy in the Seattle area and entire Pacific Northwest.
 Our podiatrists’ unique credentials make them some of the nation’s most skilled at custom-designing orthotics.
+Read more here on why our orthotics work better.
 If you want orthotics truly customized to your feet that will address your specific foot issues, The Foot and Ankle Center can help.
 Contact us to make an appointment to discuss your foot issues and how orthotics can help.